weka/csi-wekafs/examples/static_volume/static_filesystem/README.md

 4. Create a PersistentVolumeClaim that binds the volume above `pvc-wekafs-fs-static-api`
 5. Create application that writes timestamp every 10 seconds into `/data/temp.txt`: `csi-app-on-fs-static-api`
 6. Mount filesystem externally and ensure that file called `temp.txt` was created under its root directory

-> **NOTE:** When statically provisioning volumes, their capacity is not set via CSI.
-Hence, quota should be created manually